backdrop-contrib/domain/README.txt

   - http://en.wikipedia.org/wiki/Wildcard_DNS_record
   - http://en.wikipedia.org/wiki/Virtual_hosting

-After you have enabled multiple DNS entries to resolve to your Drupal installation, you may activate the module and configure its settings.
+After you have enabled multiple DNS entries to resolve to your Backdrop installation, you may activate the module and configure its settings.

-No matter how many domains resolve to the same IP, you only need one instance of Drupal's settings.php file.
+No matter how many domains resolve to the same IP, you only need one instance of Backdrop's settings.php file.
 The sites folder should be named 'default' or named for your root domain.

 NOTE: If you choose the WildCard DNS option, any subdomain not controlled